shashank025/shashank025.github.io/management-philosophy.md

 * An execution plan
 * Measurable intermediate milestones
 * Ownership and processes for tracking execution, and
-* Course correcting along the way.
+* Course corrections along the way.

 While projects with good setup can fail, projects with bad setup _will_ fail.